Most of us suck at sleeping.

 - Third, assess your lifestyle for ways you can make it more supportive of good sleep, and adjust accordingly.

-Finally, if you want a step by step checklist for creating the perfect night’s sleep, and for troubleshooting any sleep problems you’re having, I have that for you as well.
+Finally, if you want a step by step checklist for creating the perfect night’s sleep, and for troubleshooting any sleep problems you’re having, get that here.